manwar/python-guide/unit-testing.md

     -q: runs the test in quiet mode
     -s: show print statements on the console
     --ignore: specfiy the directory path to ignore when discovery tests
-    --maxfail: Specify the maximum fails before the test stops
+    --maxfail: specify the maximum fails before the test stops

 Let's do some test run.
 For that we created 3 modules as below